jptweb/IGME-110-Fall-2025/documents/p3-wireframe-feedback-script.md

 - Modify the questions below depending on the app and its specific tasks

 ### Task #1 : {Specific Task Name/Goal}

+[Optional: Instructions for the user (These are helpful guidance steps to include, but NOT separate tasks to submit)]

 1. *How easy was it to complete this task?* (1 = Very Difficult, 5 = Very Easy)

 2. *Did you understand what to do at every step?* (Yes / No / Sometimes) *If no or sometimes, please briefly explain*: